 - Cognitive-behavioural skills and theory.

-Geoff is a member of the British Association for Counselling & Psychotherapy (Registered Member No: 373051), working towards professional accreditation with that body too.
+Geoff is an Accredited member of the British Association for Counselling & Psychotherapy (Registered Member No: 373051).